Windows OS Hub

 rds cal - enterprise agreement

 The next steps of the wizard depend on which license program you have selected.
-In case of Enterprise Agreement, you must specify its number.
-If you have chosen License Pack (Retail Purchase), enter the 25-character product key you got from Microsoft.
+In the case of an Enterprise Agreement, you must provide its number.
+If you have chosen License Pack (Retail Purchase), enter the 25-character product key that you received from Microsoft or a partner.

 rds cal - agreement number

-Specify the product version (Windows Server 2019/2016), license type (RDS Per user CAL) and the number of licenses to be installed on the server.
+Specify the product version (Windows Server 2022, 2019, or 2016), the RDS CAL type, and the number of terminal licenses to be installed on the server.

 select license type and number of RDS CALs

-You can convert User CAL RDS to Device CAL (and vice versa) using the Convert Licenses menu item in the RD Licensing Manager console.
+You can convert RDS User CALs to Device CALs (and vice versa) using the Convert Licenses option in the RD Licensing Manager console.

 Convert RDS CALs